vbabashov/house-prices/README.md

 ### 4. Deploy:
-- Automate pipeline

-At this point, I fit the best model on the entire dataset and generate the predictions on a new dataset.
+- Automate pipeline: At this point, I fit the best model on the entire dataset and generate the predictions on a new dataset.

-- Deploy solution

-Finally, I save the predictions in a csv file, and save the model, predictions and feature importances to the disk.
+- Deploy solution: Finally, I save the predictions in a csv file, and save the model, predictions and feature importances to the disk.
 Below is the figure showing top 25 important features.

 ![test](https://user-images.githubusercontent.com/26305084/111883088-7b7c3b80-898f-11eb-821a-3772c9aa5a85.jpeg)

 As we can see, LotArea, TotalArea, GrLivArea, OverallCond and OverallQual are the top 5 features with the most predictive power.

-- Measure efficacy

-I'm going to skip this step, since I don't have the actual outcomes of the unseen test data.
+- Measure efficacy: I'm going to skip this step, since I don't have the actual outcomes of the unseen test data.

 The details as well as full implementation of the Develop and Deploy stages can be found in a separate [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/price_prediction.ipynb).